cms-dev/cms/README.md

 that server.
 This will ask for which contest to load.
 The "--help" switch is enabled for every program for additional information.

-If the services keeps restarting you may need to change "process_cmdline" in the configuration to one more suited to your system.
+If a service keeps restarting you may need to change "process_cmdline" in the configuration to one more suited to your system.